gamemanual0/gm0/source/docs/appendix/glossary.rst

         .. note::
-            It is highly recommended that teams use Loctite on all motor and servo mounts, as well as any mechanism prone to vibration.
+            It is highly recommended that teams use Loctite on all motor and :term:`servo` mounts, as well as any mechanism prone to vibration.

         .. warning::
             **THE BOTTLE COLOR AND THE FLUID COLOR ARE REVERSED.**